Masao Horiba

-Masao Horiba (堀場 雅夫, Horiba Masao) was a Japanese businessman.
-In 1945, he founded Horiba Radio Laboratory, now Horiba Ltd., a manufacturer of advanced analytical and measurement technology.
+Masao Horiba (堀場 雅夫, Horiba Masao) was a Japanese businessman who was the founder of Horiba Ltd., a manufacturer of advanced analytical and measurement technology.
+He founded the company as Horiba Radio Laboratory in 1945.
 Masao Horiba received several awards from the Japanese government including a national Blue Ribbon Medal, and was the first non-American to receive the Pittcon Heritage Award.

 Early life and education

 Masao Horiba was born on December 1, 1924, in Shimogyō-ku, Kyoto, Japan.
 He was the second son of Shinkichi Horiba, a chemistry professor at Kyoto Imperial University, and his wife Mikiko.
 As a child, Horiba suffered from juvenile rheumatoid arthritis.
 He attended Kyoto Teachers' School's Elementary School and Konan Junior High and Senior High Schools in Kobe, Japan.